-There is a decidedly serene energy in Asian-inspired design, and the front yard that follows the thought process will be relaxing and inviting.
+There is a serenity that comes with Asian-inspired design, and the front yard that follows the thought process will be relaxing and inviting.
 The yin and yang elements of rock, stone, and vegetation produce a sense of balance, while the windows of the home itself reflect both light and nature itself.

-Boxwood plants are a fantastic component of a modest front yard because they provide year-round greenery, they are easily manicured and shaped (even for the amateur gardener), and the look is stately no matter how big or small.
+Boxwood plants are a fantastic component of a modest front yard because they provide year-round greenery, they are manicured and shaped, and the look is stately no matter how big or small.

 Roses are one of the most beautiful flowers out there, and adding them to your front yard will completely transform this space.
 Backyard Garden Lover offers us a full selection of ideas for adding roses to your front yard, which could be as simple as just adding a few bushes or completely transforming your front windows.